Samudevv/SamuraiOS/README.md

 The Shrine Entrance wallpaper used for the sddm login screen was made by Florent Lebrun found on [artstation.com](https://www.artstation.com/artwork/J9Jzzz)

 ## Fix Bluetooth

+You may need to call `modprobe btusb` to make bluetooth work.
+And maybe even to set up a systemd service for that.

 You need to install `bluez-utils-compat`